romanjrdykyj/select2dot1/README.md

 ### By Builder

-In builder you can customize all components of Select2dot1 widget.
-You can use your own components or use default components that are available in Select2dot1 widget.
+Using builder you can customize all components of Select2dot1 widget.
+You can use your own components or you can use the default components that are available in Select2dot1 widget.

-#### **Create your completly own component**
+#### **Create your own component completely**

 You can create your own component by using Select2dot1Builder class.
 You have to pass your own component to Select2dot1Builder class and then pass this class to Select2dot1 widget.
-In builder you have access to all data that you need to create your own component.
+When you are using builder you have access to all data that you need to create your own component.

 ```dart
 Select2dot1(